laurentperrinet/laurentperrinet.github.io/content/home/hero.md

 +++

 Let's admit it: brains are not computers.
 Indeed, computers are still deceptive compared to biological perceptual systems.
-Think for instance about solutions for noisy, ambiguous and rapidly varying raw data.
-Think about performing this in an autonomous manner and with a low energetic cost...
+Think about rapidly detecting a novel object in clutter.
+Think about performing this with little supervision at a low energetic cost...

-To narrow the gap between neuroscience and the theory of sensory processing computations, I am interested in *bridging statistics of geometrical regularities in natural scenes with the properties of neural computations* as they are observed in low-level sensory processes or through low-level behavior.
+To narrow the gap between neuroscience and the theory of sensory processing computations, I am interested in *bridging  geometrical regularities found in natural scenes with the properties of neural computations* as they are observed in  sensory processes or behavior.

 <!-- Place this tag where you want the button to render. -->
 <a class="github-button" href="https://github.com/laurentperrinet" data-size="large" data-show-count="true" aria-label="Follow @laurentperrinet on GitHub">Follow @laurentperrinet</a>